Zodiacal light: Importance to Islam

 The Islamic prophet Muhammad described zodiacal light in reference to the timing of the five daily prayers, calling it the "false dawn" (الفجر الكاذب al-fajr al-kādhib).
 Muslim oral tradition preserves numerous sayings, or hadith, in which Muhammad describes the difference between the light of false dawn, appearing in the sky long after sunset, and the light of the first band of horizontal light at sunrise, the "true dawn" (الفجر الصادق al-fajr al-sādiq).
-According to the vast majority of Muslim scholars, astronomical dawn is considered the true dawn.
-Practitioners of Islam use Muhammad's descriptions of zodiacal light to avoid errors in determining the timing of daily prayers.
+According to the vast majority of Muslim scholars, navigation twilight is considered the true dawn.
+Practitioners of Islam use Muhammad's descriptions of zodiacal light to avoid errors in determining the timing of fasting and daily prayers.

 Brian May

 In 2007, Brian May, lead guitarist with the band Queen, completed his thesis, A Survey of Radial Velocities in the Zodiacal Dust Cloud, thirty-six years after abandoning it to pursue a career in music.
 He was able to submit it only because of the minimal amount of research on the topic undertaken during the intervening years.
-May describes the subject as being one that became "trendy" again in the 2000s.
+May described the subject as being one that became "trendy" again in the 2000s.